History of the Green Party of Canada: 2021 election and aftermath

-On the 2021 federal election, Mike Morrice, Kitchener Centre is the first elected Green MP ever elected in Ontario, and second Green MP outside of British Columbia.
-While at the same time, Paul Manly loses his seat in Nanaimo—Ladysmith, as well the percentage and voters that the party has building up over the 12 years.
+In the 2021 federal election, Mike Morrice, Kitchener Centre became the first elected Green MP ever elected in Ontario, and second Green MP outside of British Columbia.
+At the same time, Paul Manly lost his seat in Nanaimo—Ladysmith, and the percentage and total voters that the party had been increasing over 12 years declined.
 A week after the election, Paul announced her intention to begin the process of resigning as leader.

 On October 28, 2021, Green members received a leadership review ballot regarding Paul's continued status as leader despite her previous intention to resign, which would have rendered the ballot moot.
 Paul's protracted departure was due to continued legal conflict between Paul and the Green Party's leadership, with Paul negotiating compensation for legal fees incurred due to arbitration following a previous attempt to remove Paul as leader.
 Paul officially resigned on November 10, 2021, as voting in the review was ongoing.
-Her resignation took effect on November 14, 2021 upon its acceptance by the party's federal council.
+Her resignation took effect on November 14, 2021, upon its acceptance by the party's federal council.